sarahtanja/lab-book/_posts/2023-03-20-protocol-qbit.md

   > .. etc.
   >

-  $$
-  2*190uL + no. of samples *199uL = Working-Solution-Volume
-  $$
+- [ ] The working solution is 1 part dye-reagent to 200 parts buffer

+  - calculate a 1:200 dilution of dye-reagent to buffer

+  - divide working solution volume (uL) by 200 to find volume (uL) of dye-reagent *(ex.
+2000uL / 200 = 10uL dye-reagent)*
+  - subtract volume (uL) of dye-reagent from working solution volume to get buffer volume. *(ex.
+2000uL - 10uL = 1990uL buffer)*

+- [ ] take 15mL falcon tube, add above volumes of dye-reagent and buffer to make the final working solution volume.
+Cap & invert falcon tube to mix.

   **Note:** The final volume in each tube must be 200 µL.
 Each standard tube requires 190 µL of Qubit™ working solution, and each sample tube requires anywhere from 180–199 µL.
 Ensure that you have sufficient Qubit™ working solution to accommodate all standards and samples, with a little 'extra'.
-For example, to prepare enough working solution for 2 standards and 8 samples: $ 2*190uL + 8*199uL = 1972uL = 1.972mL \approx 2mL $
   {: .notice--info}

-- [ ] calculate a 1:200 dilution of dye-reagent to buffer

-  - Divide working solution volume in uL by 200 to find volume in uL of dye-reagent, then subtract volume in uL of dye-reagent from working solution volume to get buffer volume.

-  - For a 2mL volume, a 1:200 dilution of dye-reagent:buffer would be 10uL of Qubit dye-reagent plus 1990uL of Qubit buffer.

-- [ ] take 15mL falcon tube, dilute above volumes of dye-reagent with buffer to get the final working solution volume.
-Cap & invert falcon tube to mix.

 ### Step 3.
 Pipette Working Solution, Standards, & Samples into assay tubes